sphereofactivity/Home-Labs/README.md

 ## Quick links around the repo
 If you'd like to view a network diagram of the lab, this can [be viewed through this hyperlink to the network diagram.](https://github.com/sphereofactivity/Home-Labs/blob/main/Network%20Overview.png)

+If you'd like to learn more about the overview of the OPNsense fire wall configuration, this can [be viewed through this hyperlink to the network diagram.](https://github.com/sphereofactivity/Home-Labs/blob/main/Firewall/Firewall-Opnsense.md)

 Thanks for reading for far!